 For the busy bee on the go, granola bars will save the day.
-They’re non-perishable, easy to pack and come in a million different flavors.
+They’re non-perishable, easy to pack, and come in a million different flavors.
 They are usually packed with fiber and protein, too.
 Just be sure to avoid sugary options.
 Your best bet is to keep a few bars at your desk.
 This way, you’ll have a snack when you need a pick-me-up.
 You can even make your own!
-It’s a great excuse to browse Pinterest for the perfect recipe.
+It’s a great excuse to browse the Web for the perfect recipe.

 Sliced veggies like carrots, peppers, and celery double as awesome office snacks.
 Just be sure to keep them in a closed container.
 Otherwise, they might turn brown before you get a chance to eat them.
 You should also make sure that you have a refrigerator to store them in.
 Take it up a notch by pairing these veggies with hummus or plain yogurt with herbs.

 An apple is the perfect grab-n-go snack.
 It calls for zero preparation in exchange for so much nutrition.
 You’ll be treated to a hefty dose of vitamin C, a nutrient that will keep your immune system in good shape.
 The fiber in it is also great for digestion.
 If you’re craving more flavor, bring a small container of peanut butter for an extra serving of protein.